mathpere/grails-hibernate-search-plugin/README.md

 This static property indicates which fields should be indexed and describes how the field has to be indexed.

-Also, the plugin let you to mark your domain classes as indexable with the Hibernate Search annotations.
+Also, the plugin lets you to mark your domain classes as indexable with the Hibernate Search annotations.

 ```groovy
 @Indexed